 • Graphical conventions.
 Many conventions used in drawings are deliberately unrealistic, e.g., cutaways to show the internal structure of a complex object.
 Using sequences of snapshots to depict dynamics requires interpreting spatial repetition as temporal progression.
-Understanding these conventions is necessary for many types of sketches.
+Understanding these conventions is necessary for many types of sketches [21].

 • Standard visual symbols.
 Part of our shared visual language consists of simplified drawings that convey complex concepts easily.
-Stick-figure drawings and many types of cartoons provide examples.
+Stick-figure drawings and many other types of cartoons (cf. [25]) are examples.